arepetti/Tinkwell/Documentation/Getting-Started.md

 ## 3. Start the Supervisor

 The Supervisor is the main entry point of your application.
+- Check your firewall, Tinkwell hosts should be allowed to receive data on the ports they're listening to!
+Whenever possible Tinkwell will try to open the ports for you but if you have any communication problem then it's the first thing to check.
 - Launch the `Tinkwell.Supervisor` project from your deployment directory (or Visual Studio if you're in development mode).
 - The Supervisor will read the `ensamble.tw` file and start all the configured runners.

 ## 4. Verify the System